"The first casualty when war comes is truth."

 On March 5, Secretary Hegseth formally unveiled the "Greater North America" map — declaring everything from Greenland to the Gulf of America to the Panama Canal a U.S. security zone.
 17 nations signed a Joint Security Declaration.
 This isn't rhetoric — it's backed by the largest Caribbean military presence since the Cuban Missile Crisis, a captured Venezuelan president, 44+ boat strikes, joint Ecuador operations, 3 new Panama bases, and Costa Rica negotiating permanent U.S. facilities.
 The "Donroe Doctrine" formalizes what Manifest Destiny implied: the hemisphere belongs to Washington.

 Days before launching the largest military operation since Iraq, Kash Patel fired the FBI's elite Iran counterintelligence unit.
 1,350+ State Dept employees had already been cut.
 USAID dismantled.
 Career Middle East diplomats purged.
-Then a 17-country war — without congressional authorization — with Iran's sleeper cells active, Russia feeding Iran satellite intelligence on our troop positions, China arming them, $2B+ in U.S. equipment destroyed, $25B+ spent, 13 Americans dead, 290+ wounded, oil above $100/barrel, the Strait of Hormuz effectively shut down, every ally refusing to help, Trump alternating between escalation threats and claiming 'productive' talks that Iran denies, Kuwait's airport bombed, 82,000+ civilian structures damaged, and a depleted intelligence apparatus to track it all.
-Day 27 and counting.
+Then a 17-country war — without congressional authorization — with Iran's sleeper cells active, Russia feeding Iran satellite intelligence on our troop positions, China arming them, $2B+ in U.S. equipment destroyed, $29B+ admitted by the Pentagon ($42-54B+ by independent analysts), 13 Americans dead, 413+ wounded official (520-538 independent), oil above $110/barrel, the Strait of Hormuz still effectively shut down (Iran charging $1M/ship tolls), every ally refusing to help, Rubio declaring the combat phase "over" May 5 and Trump pausing the followup Hormuz op after one day, Kuwait's airport bombed, 82,000+ civilian structures damaged, and a depleted intelligence apparatus to track it all.
+Day 81 and counting.

 Primary Sources: Reuters, Associated Press, BBC, CNN, The New York Times, PBS, NPR, Al Jazeera, U.S. Government Records, Congressional Research Service, Center for Strategic and International Studies, Council on Foreign Relations, Carnegie Endowment, Airwars, Human Rights Watch, Amnesty International, CSIS Missile Threat Database, UN Office on Drugs and Crime, Congressional testimony.